Agenda

 - Exploring how renewables can displace diesel and enhance energy security

-- Determining which renewable sources are most suitable for northern Canada’s climate
+- Determining which renewable sources are most suitable for Northern Canada’s climate

 - Overcoming barriers to renewable energy implementation in the Arctic